kennylavender/react-slider/docs/api-research.md

   )
 }
 ```
-### Provide a reducer and a black box Slider component
+### Provide a hook and a black box Slider component

 #### Approach issues
 - how to let the user hook into actions, `useReducer` does not allow for middleware.